 Nineteen community college faculty members were paired with UC San Diego graduate students to develop, deliver and assess instructional practices to engage STEM learners.
 During the course of the project, researchers assessed the impacts of implementing active-learning strategies at two-year, Hispanic-serving institutions in San Diego and Imperial Counties:

-Faculty members and graduate students recieved professional development that ultimately sought to improve student completion and to broaden participation in STEM careers.
+Faculty members and graduate students received professional development that ultimately sought to improve student completion and to broaden participation in STEM careers.

 This material is based upon work supported by the National Science Foundation under Grant No. DUE 1645083.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-As a result of the Active Learning in Undergraduate STEM Education project, several educational products have been developed and many more are in the works.
-Please check out a few below:
+As a result of the Active Learning in Undergraduate STEM Education project, several educational products have been developed, including the Best Practices in Chemistry Teacher Education book and Professional development endeavor to propagate the use of active-learning strategies in science courses in two-year Hispanic-serving institutions article, and many more are in the works.